astronomer/docs/software/debug-install.md

 ---

-If the Astronomer platform is not functioning after following the instructions in the installation guide for any specific environment, here are a few things to try:
+Use the information provided here when the Astronomer platform is not functioning as expected after you install it.

 ## Houston and Grafana stuck in CrashLoopBackOff